nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `listBook/listPerson` followed by `return 1 b/2` returns the 2nd book in the book list from the 1st person in the user records.

-### Editing a book : `editBook`

-Edits an existing book in the book records.

-Format: `edit INDEX [t/TITLE] [a/AUTHOR] [i/ISBN] [bd/BORROW_DATE] [dd/DUE_DATE]…​`

-* Edits the book at the specified `INDEX`.
-The index refers to the index number shown in the displayed book list.
-The index **must be a positive integer** 1, 2, 3, …​

-* At least one of the optional fields must be provided.

-* Existing values will be updated to the input values.

-Examples:

-*  `editBook 1 t/Diary of a Wimpy Kid a/Jeff Kinney i/9780810993136` Edits the title and author and isbn of the 1st book to be `Diary of a Wimpy Kid` and `Jeff Kinney` and `9780810993136`respectively.

-*  `editBook 2 bd/22/03/2023 dd/29/03/2023` Edits the borrow date and due date of the 2nd book to be `22/03/2023` and `29/03/2023`.

-### Common Functions

 ### Clearing all entries : `clear`

 Clears all entries from ExpressLibrary.